markurusov1/defischolar_site/content/_index.md

 > make DeFi easier to understand for other high schoolers.
 Thus, DeFi Scholar was born.
 ## The Project
 >  To stay practical, I decided to create (code) an actual DeFi application, centered on Uniswap V4 protocol.
 This
-> site contains the notes I took along the way, organized (by Gen AI) into the sections below.
+> site contains the notes I took along the way, organized into the sections below.
 >{{% /columns %}}

 {{% columns %}}